Wtrickster/birthdayBot/Readme/README.md

 # Description

-  * An app that displays a list of what celebrities birthdays are on the current day
+  * An app that displays a list of what celebrities birthdays are on the current day along with a personalized welcome message

 ## Table of Contents